ASTM D4169 Performance Testing of Shipping Containers and Systems

 It is very important that the test specimens not incur degradation on their way to the lab.
 This includes both the product and the package.
 If there is any doubt, the product should be repackaged in a new package.

-The number of test cycles will depend on the objectives of the testing and the availability of duplicate products and shipping containers.
-ASTM D-4169 testing recommends replicating testing to improve the reliability of the test results.
+The number of test cycles will depend on the objectives of the testing along with the availability of duplicate products and shipping containers.
+ASTM D 4169 testing recommends replicating testing to improve the reliability of the test results.

 It is required that the shipping units remain unopened until the sequence of tests is completed.
 If the testing is for research and development, containers can be opened periodically.
 This can help determine the ability of the package to survive specific tests.

 The procedure for ASTM D 4169 tests includes the following steps:

 - Define the shipping unit in terms of size, weight, and form of construction.
 It also must be determined if the container will be manually or mechanically handled.

 - Establish the assurance level or level of test intensity.
 The level is based on the product value and desired level of anticipated damage to be tolerated.
 The number of units to be shipped and knowledge of the shipping environment should also be considered.

-- 3. Determine the acceptance criteria for the shipping container test.
-The acceptance criteria of ASTD D4169 testing must be established prior to testing.
+- Determine the acceptance criteria for the shipping container test.
+The acceptance criteria of ASTM D 4169 testing must be established prior to testing.
 The criteria should consider the condition of the product at receipt.
 The organizations conducting the test may choose any acceptance criteria suitable for their purpose.
 In most cases, the acceptance criteria can be: